 Residents

-Sunshine Coast Tourism is working hard to support the sustainable development of the tourism industry on the Sunshine Coast in alignment with the values of our residents.
+Sunshine Coast Tourism is working hard to support the sustainable development of the tourism industry in the Sunshine Coast & qathet region in alignment with the values of our residents.
 The tourism industry on the Sunshine Coast has experienced a lot of change in the last few years, and we are listening and engaging with residents on an ongoing basis to make sure we are moving in the right direction.
-In spring 2022, we hosted a series of conversations with residents who live on the Sunshine Coast.
-The input from these sessions is informing our future plans, actions and activities.
-We plan to host additional conversations on an annual basis, and we are always open to learn and listen from the community.
+We've created an ongoing survey for residents to share feedback, plus we hosted a series of conversations with residents who live on the Sunshine Coast.
+The input from the survey and sessions is informing our future plans, actions and activities.
+In 2023, you'll find us out and about at community events where we hope to engage with residents, and we are always open to learning from and listening to the community.

 What we’ve been doing

-The small and dedicated Sunshine Coast Tourism team works to responsibly grow awareness of the Sunshine Coast—from Langdale to Lund and places nearby—through inspiring and engaging marketing that brings responsible visitors to local businesses and communities when they need it.
+The small and dedicated Sunshine Coast Tourism team works to responsibly grow awareness of the Sunshine Coast—from Langdale to Lund—through inspiring and engaging marketing that brings responsible visitors to local businesses and communities when they need it.
 We also support travellers with a network of visitor centres and work with all levels of government to advocate for and support sustainable tourism and infrastructure projects that enhance the communities and the Sunshine Coast experience for all—including residents.

 The mission of Sunshine Coast Tourism has long been to build a strong tourism economy on the Sunshine Coast consistent with the values of its residents.
 The core values of Sunshine Coast Tourism were created with residents in mind: